Rwandan Food: 7 Authentic Dishes You Shouldn’t Miss

 3. Ugali (Cassava or Maize Porridge)

-What it is: A dense, starchy staple made from cassava or maize flour.
-It’s usually eaten with vegetables, beans, or meat stews—perfect for scooping up sauces.
+What it is: A dense, starchy staple made from cassava or maize flour, often paired with vegetables or stews.

 4. Isombe (Cassava Leaves in Peanut Sauce)

-What it is: Finely pounded cassava leaves cooked with groundnut (peanut) sauce, onions, and palm oil.
-Creamy, earthy, and comforting.
+What it is: Finely pounded cassava leaves cooked with peanut sauce, onions, and palm oil , creamy and comforting.

 5. Matoke (Steamed Green Bananas)

-What it is: Steamed green bananas, mashed and served with meat or vegetable sauce.
-It’s soft, slightly sweet, and very filling.
+What it is: Steamed and mashed green bananas, slightly sweet and soft, served with meat or vegetable sauce.

 6. Ibihaza (Pumpkin with Beans)

-What it is: Pumpkin cooked with beans—a hearty, vegetarian dish common in rural households.
+What it is: Pumpkin cooked with beans, a hearty vegetarian favorite found in rural homes.

 8. Rwandan Coffee & Tea

-What it is: Rwanda produces some of the world’s best specialty coffee and smooth, sweet black tea.
+What it is: Rwanda produces some of Africa’s finest specialty coffee and smooth black tea.

 Bonus: Join a Local Cooking Class